ICAS-member local Area Networks

 She has been involved with many ICAS Boards and Committees, including various stints on the local Area Committee, chaired the Student Education Committee, sat on the Qualification Board, the TPE Exam Board, the Technical Policy Board and perhaps most notably sat on ICAS Council for 6 years.
 She currently sits on the International Accounting Education Standards Board, is a Trustee of the ICAS Foundation, a member of the ICAS Audit Committee, a Trustee of the RDA Aberdeen group, a Governor of St Margaret’s School for Girls and chairs the Grampian Area Committee.

-Peter Mitchell - Highlands Area Network Chair
+John Todd - Highlands Area Network Chair